luniehq/lunie/README.md

 `release endorse scale across absurd trouble climb unaware actor elite fantasy chair license word rare length business kiss smoke tackle report february bid ginger`

 You should now have a bunch of funds to stake to play with.

-[comment]: <> (moved Ledger section further down the page to keep the instructions of installing dependencies in the same general area)

 ### Ledger Cosmos App